DeonHolo/qBitLauncher/README.md

 | **Settings** | Configure theme preferences |
 | **Close** | Close the window |

-All actions play a sound effect and show a confirmation popup.

 ## Configuration

 Settings are accessible via the **Settings** button in the main window, or edit `config.json`: